jentery/mdia200v4/worksheet2.md

 ## When to Submit It

-A response to Worksheet 2 is due by 10am on Thursday, February 13th, but there is a 24-hour grace period.
-I will deduct five points for every business day I receive Worksheet 2 after 10am on Friday, February 14th.
+A response to Worksheet 2 is due by 10am on Thursday, February 13th, but there is a grace period.
+I will deduct five points for every business day I receive Worksheet 2 after 10am on Tuesday, February 18th.
 I will close the submission portal for Worksheet 2 at 10am on Thursday, February 27th, and cannot accept any submissions after the portal is closed.
 I will not accept any submissions by email.